The E-Rocket: Low-cost Testbed for TVC Rocket GNC Validation: Introduction

 \section{Introduction}

 The space industry is undergoing a paradigm shift toward reusable launch systems for their cost-effectiveness~\citep{ragabLaunchVehicleRecovery2015} and higher launch cadence.
 Innovating in this domain is recognized as an expensive, high-risk, and elitist endeavour.
-In this context, small-scale aerial vehicles emerge as accessible and safe platforms for advanced Guidance, Navigation, and Control (GNC) development and test, appealing to both industry and academia.
+In this context, small-scale aerial vehicles emerge as accessible and safe platforms for advanced Guidance, Navigation, and Control (GNC) development and test, appealing to both industry and academia~\citep{10556959}.
 Commercial off-the-shelf (COTS) prototypes, such as multirotors, have been widely adopted in GNC research for their affordability and ease of use.
 However, these lack the specific dynamics and challenges of rocket flight.
-The herein proposed electrically-powered rocket, \textit{E-Rocket}, fills this gap by providing a replicable testbed to explore novel control strategies tailored to the unique aspects of rocketry under controlled conditions.
+The herein proposed electrically-powered rocket, \textit{E-Rocket}\footnote{All developed software and CAD files of the vehicle are publicly available at: https://github.com/The-E-Rocket-Project.}, fills this gap by providing a replicable testbed to explore novel control strategies tailored to the unique aspects of rocketry under controlled conditions.

 Few scientific works address the niche of electric rockets under thrust vector control (TVC).
 Notably, two works from Switzerland have been published with roots in model predictive control (MPC) and extended Kalman filter (EKF) based state estimation~\citep{spannaglDesignOptimalGuidance2021,linsenOptimalThrustVector2022a}.
 Both solutions were validated in simulation and experimentally, demonstrating the agile capabilities of the platform.
 Broadening the scope reveals a richer variety of strategies~\citep{Hua2013}.
 Nonlinear layered architectures have been applied to sounding rockets yet lack an accessible testbed for ultimate flight validations~\citep{santosPitchPlaneTrajectory2025b}.